— Magento Commerce (@magento) September 6, 2018

 And this is what we are going to talk about in the next part: Magento 2 migration is a necessary evil or the opportunity.
 We want to help you determine your Magento version and plan a riskless migration.

+If you’ve been following the news, you’ve heard that Redstage together with Magento and all those e-commerce leaders participate in M1EOL webinar series.
+The sessions are supposed to help you make the right choice before the ‘judgment day’ when Magento 1 stops being supported.
 We, as an active contributor to Magento Community life and development, will go online too on April 9, 2019.
 So, be proactive – monitor the news on our blog.

 As we’ve already said, determining your Magento version is the first step you need.
 Imagine you’re in June 2020, your Magento 1.9.0 (or other) lacks support, your vulnerable business data went away to wide spaces of the global network, your 3rd-party extensions refuse to work and the sore eventually closes.
 Is that how you see your business future?
 I’m sure it’s not.